jamii/zest/design.md

 * Constrains the available builtin operations on those notations.

 Every notation has a default representation:
-* Numbers default to big-int, or big-dec if they have digits after the decimal point.
+* Numbers default to i64, or f64 if they have digits after the decimal point.
+  * TODO Add big-int and big-dec.
 * Strings default to string.
 * Objects default to structs.